In part seven of the “M Word” blog series, Lori Sackler shares why holidays can be a good time to launch financial talks.

 The holidays are fast approaching, which means you have another crack at resolving issues and conflict at the next family gathering and making progress towards achieving certain goals.

-I have compared having the money talk to staging a Shakespearean play.
-The actual play is filled with drama and conflict on the surface as the specific situations and circumstances (i.e. life transitions such as retirement, long term care of loved ones, estate transfers, etc.) unfold, and the conscious as well as covert factors play out (as identified in the previous blog “preparing the inner landscape”).
+I have often compared having the money talk to staging a Shakespearean play.
+The actual play is filled with drama and conflict on the surface as the specific situations and circumstances (i.e. life transitions such as retirement, long term care of loved ones, estate transfers, etc.) unfold, and the conscious as well as covert factors play out (as identified in the previous blog “preparing the hidden landscape”).
 The subtexts can make the conversations epic, filling everyone with fear and anxiety, and oftentimes not providing positive results.

-That is exactly why this step is so important; “Preparation Pays”.
+That is exactly why this step is so important; “Preparation Critical.”
 Producing a staged event of any kind, particularly one that can be emotionally charged, often takes months of preparation and planning.
 While many of you might think this is overkill to make such an analogy, I cannot emphasize enough the importance of planning and preparation to encourage and fuel an open discussion and ultimately be successful.

 I also liken having the money talk to other crucial conversations you have during your lifetime, like that big life-changing job interview you are preparing for or a business or legal matter you need to resolve.
 In all those situations you want to ask the following questions that impact the outcome: the what, who, when, where, why and how?
-What are the issues we need to address or the particular, pressing money event that needs to be tackled, who are the best individuals and/or professionals to include and possibly lead the conversation, when is the most appropriate time to schedule the discussion, where or at what location should we plan to meet which will offer a supportive environment , why is it so important to have this discussion, what is at stake in money and family relationships and how do I best present my case and engage others in good behavior and sound decisions?
+Given the Covid-19 landscape and economic downturn, what are the issues we need to address or the particular, pressing money event that needs to be tackled, who are the best individuals and/or professionals to include and possibly lead the conversation, when is the most appropriate time to schedule the discussion, where or at what location should we plan to meet which will offer a supportive environment , why is it so important to have this discussion, what is at stake in money and family relationships and how do I best present my case and engage others in good behavior and sound decisions?

 When it comes to millennials, the first question around transition points and issues to discuss may be related to paying down their debt, thinking about renting vs. owning and funding a purchase, helping their boomer parents who may be starting to have health issues or dealing with estate planning issues that will impact the family.

 One of the reasons planning is so critical is that it is more difficult than ever in today’s plugged in world, to craft a face-to-face conversation.
-The advent of connective technology such as email, texting, tweeting, Facebook, et all, has led our conversation skills to atrophy.
+The advent of connective technology such as email, texting, tweeting, Facebook, et. al., has led our conversation skills to atrophy.
 We are substituting technology-driven conversations for human connections.
 Having a conversation about money is more about art than technology and requires patience, skill and preparation.

 The M Word: The Money Talk can provide you with more details, context and stories on the preparation of the conversation.
 I invite you to take a look when you are ready to get serious about planning and talking with the people who will be impacted.